 Spanish version (prescriber (link opens in new window))

 Spanish version (pharmacy (link opens in new window))

 We alert prescribers by fax when a patient has received a medication that appears to be contraindicated due to evidence of a certain underlying disease, condition or health concern.

 Our high-risk medication initiatives focus on members 65 years of age and older who are receiving prescription medications that are contraindicated or that should be avoided for this age group.
 Learn more.

 Humana considers a member adherent to his or her medication therapy if the member has a proportion of days covered (PDC) of 80 percent or more.
 The PDC is calculated by the days of medication supplied divided by total days in a specified time interval.
 Learn more.

-Opioid overutilization: CMS requires us to alert prescribers to patterns of potentially inappropriate opioid use by their Humana-covered patients.
+CMS requires us to alert prescribers to patterns of potentially inappropriate opioid use by their Humana-covered patients.
+Opioid overutilization is defined as use of opioid medications with a morphine milligram equivalent dose exceeding 120 mg for at least 90 days and from three or more providers and three or more pharmacies prescribing similar or the same opioid medication.
 Prescribers may be sent reports requesting they verify dosage(s) and utilization are appropriate, medically necessary and safe.
 The reports also assist prescribers in coordination of pain management.

-Polypharmacy: Humana notifies prescribers when their patients have filled concurrent prescriptions for two or more medications in the same psychotropic class, prescribed by different physicians.
-Because multiple-medication treatment requires close monitoring for adverse interactions or side effects, it is best accomplished by a single prescribing provider or close collaboration between all prescribers.
+Humana notifies prescribers when their patients have filled concurrent prescriptions for two or more medications in the same psychotropic class, prescribed by different physicians.
+Because multiple psychotropic-medication treatment requires close monitoring for adverse interactions or side effects, it is best accomplished by a single prescribing provider or close collaboration between all prescribers.